Government & Professional Accreditation

 The Master of Gestalt Therapy aims to broaden the skills of individuals who have already gained an undergraduate degree, to provide them with specialisation within a systematic and coherent body of knowledge, namely Gestalt therapy theory and practice and to develop vocational knowledge and skills in a new professional area.

-The graduate attributes of GTB’s students are displayed beside those attributes recognized by the Australian Quality Framework for Graduate Certificate and Master qualifications.
+The graduate attributes of GTB’s students are displayed beside those attributes recognised by the Australian Quality Framework for Graduate Certificate and Master qualifications.
 Please follow the link to view these graduate attributes.

 GTB students and graduates can seek professional association membership as student members, intern members, provisional members or clinical members of PACFA (Psychotherapy and Counselling Federation Australia).Graduates and students of Gestalt Therapy Brisbane have qualifications that enable them to apply directly for membership of PACFA.
 Once a member of PACFA, GTB trained Gestalt therapists will be eligible to apply to join the College of Psychotherapy within PACFA.